jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 We are in the home directory on the computer but we want to to work on the USB drive.
 To change directories in Unix, we use the [cd][] command:

-	olson27-1:~ kbradnam$ cd /Volumes/USB/Unix_and_Perl_course
+	olson27-1:~ kbradnam$ cd Course_Materials
 	olson27-1:USB kbradnam$ ls
 	Applications	Code		Data		Documentation
 	olson27-1:USB kbradnam$ pwd
-	/Volumes/USB/Unix_and_Perl_course
+	/Course_Materials

-The first command reads as "change directory to the Unix_and_Perl_course directory that is inside a directory called 'USB', which itself is inside the Volumes directory that is at the root level of the computer".
+The first command reads as "change directory to the Course_Materials directory that is inside the current directory.
 Did you notice that the command prompt changed after you ran the `cd` command?
-The '~' sign should have changed to 'Unix_and_Perl_course'.
+The '~' sign should have changed to 'Course_Materials'.
 This is a useful feature of the command prompt.
 By default it reminds you where you are as you move through different directories on the computer.

 >***NB.
 For the sake of clarity, we will now simplify the command prompt in all of the following examples***